What is a Soccer Ball Made Of?

 The Stitching

 However, sometimes Kevlar thread may be used for added durability and water resistance, which can enhance the ball’s longevity and performance.
-Also, in recent times an alternative stitching method, known as thermal heating, has become very popular and it involves using heat to bond the panels of the ball together.
+Another popular alternative stitching method, known as thermal heating, has also become very popular and it involves using heat to bond the panels of the ball together.

 Valve